Jim Hiller: NHL

 On July 30, 2014, Hiller was hired by the Detroit Red Wings as an assistant coach under Mike Babcock, overseeing the power play.

 After one season in Detroit, Hiller followed Mike Babcock to the Toronto Maple Leafs, where he also had responsibility for the power play.

 On June 19, 2019, the New York Islanders announced Hiller would be joining their coaching staff as an assistant under Barry Trotz.
 One month after the Islanders fired Trotz and replaced him with Lane Lambert, Hiller was also relieved of his duties on June 9, 2022.

 On July 19, 2022, Hiller was hired as an assistant coach for the Los Angeles Kings under Todd McLellan.
 On February 2, 2024, Hiller was named interim head coach following the firing of McLellan.
 Under Hiller, the Kings made the playoffs and lost to the Edmonton Oilers in five games.
-Following the 2023–24 season on May 22, Hiller was named Los Angeles Kings' head coach.
-During the 2025 Stanley Cup playoffs in game 3 of the first-round series against the Oilers with the Kings having a 2–0 series lead, Hiller made a coach challenges call on an Evander Kane game-tying goal that was a unsuccessful challenge and that was criticized by the media.
+Following the 2023–24 season on May 22, Hiller was named the Los Angeles Kings' head coach.
+During the 2025 Stanley Cup playoffs in game 3 of the first-round series against the Oilers with the Kings having a 2–0 series lead, Hiller made a coach's challenge call on Evander Kane's game-tying goal that was an unsuccessful challenge and that was criticized by the media.
 The Oilers ended up winning the game 7–4, and ultimately went on to win the next three games, eliminating the Kings for the fourth consecutive season.
-Despite being eliminated against the Oilers in the 2025 playoffs new general manager Ken Holland announced that Hiller would remain as head coach of the Kings for the 2025–26 season.
+Despite being eliminated against the Oilers in the 2025 playoffs, new general manager Ken Holland announced that Hiller would remain as head coach of the Kings for the 2025–26 season.

+On March 1, 2026, the Kings fired Hiller after the team compiled a 24–21–14 record, including a 2–5–1 record in Hiller's final eight games.
+Associate coach D. J. Smith was named interim head coach.

+On June 17, 2026, Hiller was named the 41st head coach of the Toronto Maple Leafs, replacing Craig Berube.

+Personal

+Hiller's wife is Kathy Hiller, who is from Marquette, Michigan.
+They have raised Kathy's three children.